A rule of thumb for selecting dimensions for a media room is to avoid numbers that have simple common denominators.

-So, excessive amounts of flat reflective materials like concrete, glass, or plaster will make poor sounding media rooms.
-You can counter this reflective effect with rugs, furniture, and sound absorbing panels.
-Texturized surfaces or cabinetry can help to break up the consistent reflection if your décor calls for a level of these types of materials.
+So, excessive amounts of flat reflective materials like concrete, glass, or plaster are bad.
+You can offset this with rugs, furniture, and sound absorbing panels.
+Texturized surfaces or cabinetry can also help to break up the reflection of sound.

-Placement of furniture and fixtures:
+Placement of furniture and sound-dampening fixtures

-Placement of the Video Display:
+Placement of the Video Display